How To Stay Healthy In An Office Job

 Many people with office jobs find it hard to fit in a sustainable exercise routine because they are too tired or stressed out after a long day and would prefer to just go home, get in their pyjamas and eat something comforting.
 Compared to people who work in hospitality or retail and get to move around, working at a desk may leave you feeling frustrated because you are not getting any movement in at all.

 Now I know this seems like an obvious answer, but for many people this can be SO hard to accomplish when they are flat out everyday.
 No matter how good our intentions are, deadlines, emails and other work priorities can get in the way.
 I think most people underestimate the importance of moving around.
 Not only can it help you clear your head and refocus, it also burns more calories than sitting on your bum does.

-Skip The Snacks
+Skip The Office Snacks

 One of the worst culprits for weight gain when at work is the sneaky cookie jar.
 If your staff kitchen is full of naughty treats, try bypass it altogether.
 Make your own healthy snacks and always have these ready and on hand for when the hunger monster strikes.
 It can be hard but try to also resist the temptation of accepting a sweet or chocolate from your co-workers desk (I think we all know the ones who have a secret stash of junk food!).
 The best way to look at this is out of sight, out of mind!

-Top Up The H20
+Top Up The H2O

 I know drinking water is essential for everyone, no matter what they do but especially for people working in office jobs.
 It can be easy to forget to drink water when you are zoned in and doing your work, but this can also cause you to become dehydrated.
 Drinking water regularly can help beat dehydration, which may trick you into thinking you are hungry.
 I love setting goals for my water intake, so I will take in a few bottles and aim to finish them by certain times of the day.

 Sneak In Exercise